 After a period of in-the-field use, more revisions were ordered which included a larger turret bustle which accepted more onboard ammunition storage.
 New gun mounting hardware was also installed and the floatation equipment seen in original production models was dropped.
 With these changes in place, the U.S. Army adopted the M109A2 standard and 823 x A2 models followed from 1976 into 1985.
 Existing M109A1 and M109A1B models were all modified to the A2-standard and these became M109A3.

-Manufacturer: United Defense LP / GM Cadillac / GM Allison / Chrysler Corp / Bowen-McLaughlin-York - USA
+Manufacturing United Defense LP / GM Cadillac / GM Allison / Chrysler Corp / Bowen-McLaughlin-York - USA

 31.73 ft (9.67 m)

 10.30 ft (3.14 m)

 11.88 ft (3.62 m)

 32 tons (28,849 kg; 63,601 lb)

 214 miles (344 km)

-1 x 155mm M284 howitzer main gun
+1 x 155mm M284 howitzer main gun.

 1 x 12.7mm M2 Browning Anti-Aircraft heavy machine gun on turret roof.

-Ammunition: 39 x 155mm projectiles
+Ammunition: 39 x 155mm projectiles.

-500 x 12.7mm ammunition
+500 x 12.7mm ammunition.